kraack-tech/MitID_Django_integration/README.md

 # MitID_Django_integration

-Django authentication component for integrating Danish MitID authentication, OAuth 2.0, and two-factor authentication.
+Django authentication component for integrating Danish MitID authentication, OAuth 2.0, or two-factor authentication.

 This repository demonstrates how to integrate multiple authentication methods in Django.